Neuro-Mechatronics-Interfaces/2TMSi_MATLAB_Interface/README.md

 ## Usage ##
 _NOTE: ORDER OF OPERATIONS MATTERS FOR THESE SCRIPTS!
 Each of these steps should be started in a separate MATLAB session, possibly using different machines on the same network switch._

+_NOTE 2: DEPENDING ON WHICH SAGA DEVICES ARE IN USE, YOU NEED TO ADJUST THE SERIAL NUMBERS IN `deploy__tmsi_stream_service.m` ACCORDINGLY.
+Please refer to the table in the [NML Devices](#nml-devices) section and use the `Data Recorder` column values corresponding to your machine._

   0. **TURN ON SAGA DEVICES AND ENSURE EVERYTHING IS PLUGGED IN!**